tejalbarnwal/opencv-dnn-lightglue-cpp/README.md

         - `Or`: Logical OR, used in conditional logic.
         - `And`: Logical AND, used for combining boolean conditions.

-        These unsupported layers lead to runtime errors.
+        These unsupported layers lead to errors.

 3. 🔍 Identifying the operations required to run ALIKED and standalone LightGlue and if they are supported by OpenCV